hibari/hibari/README.md

 ## v0.1 series (unstable)

+Hibari v0.1.x are very early releases after forking proprietary Gemini Distributed Storage Service (GDSS).
+GDSS is a rock-solid key-value store and it has used in Tier 1 telecom sector since 2010.
+However GDSS only has native Erlang client in production and also requires to write Erlang codes to do basic system administration tasks.

+Hibari v0.1.x releases contain bug fixes, updates for recent Erlang/OTP releases (R14 and R15), prototype implementations for non-Erlang client APIs, and Linux shell scripts to perform some of the basic system administration tasks.

+These v0.1.x releases are considered **unstable**.

 - **v0.1.10** - Released on Feb 4, 2013
   * Minor bug fixes
   * Update for Erlang/OTP R15
   * Support for building on Ubuntu, including ARMv7 architecture
-  * Move S3 and JSON-RPC components out from Hibari distribution (remove from the `repo` manifests.)
+  * Remove S3 and JSON-RPC components from Hibari distribution (remove from the `repo` manifests.)
 S3 and JSON-RPC will become separate projects and will use `rebar` to manage dependencies.
 (Hibari will continue using `repo`)

 ## v0.3 series (unstable)

+Hibari v0.3 series will have some client API changes as well as having Erlang sample client codes and Basho Bench driver.

+These v0.3.x releases will be considered **unstable**.

 - **v0.3.0**
   * **Client API changes - Server Side Timestamp**. brick_server will